Fairuz-Afdhal/basic-gamememode/README.md

 # What is WJCNR v3?

 WJCNR v3 is version 3 of WJCNR, the goal is to make the gamemode up to date with current programming styles and using sampctl.
+Currently the gamemode is not playable, the goal is to make it compile smoothly.

 # Compiling
 Run the gamemode using sampctl.